SenseLogic/CODA/README.md

     *   splitting long functions into smaller ones called in sequence;
     *   keeping your functions small enough so that they just do what their name says, and nothing more.

-*   Develop **"baby code"** that looks so simple and obvious that even a child could quickly understand what it does.
+*   Develop "**baby code**" that looks so simple and obvious that even a child could quickly understand what it does.

 *   When you see **design or implementation flaws**, correct them immediately.
 If you put them off, they will eventually build up and slow you down in the future, so always leave the code in a better state than you found it.